 Trinidad is an Instagram photographer’s wet dream.
 Beautiful cobbled streets with gloriously brightly painted houses.
 Stunning views across the rooftops, cute little cafes to escape from the heat of the sun.
 The neo-baroque main square of Plaza Mayor and seriously grand colonial buildings are the reasons that many visitors to Cuba flock here.
 You can even take a day trip from Varadero!

 The centre of the city, founded around 1514 is a UNESCO World Heritage site and one of the grandest, owing to the local plantations which made it rich.
 Sugar cane and tobacco production contributed vastly to the wealth of the area, with local plantation owners showing their wealth with grand buildings and palaces.
+Read about all the things to do in Trinidad here.

 You’ll want to visit the Playa Mayor, the Museo Historico Municipal, the Bell Tower, for amazing views and the Museum de Arquitectura.
 You’ll also want to make sure that you have somewhere peaceful to escape to.
 While Havana is bigger, there definitely seem to be more Jiniteros here in Trinidad.
 Peaceful and quiet it’s not!
 We recommend staying in the much more peaceful village of La Boca where you can find a casa particular opposite the beach!